Last updated: 30th May 2017.

 There are approximately seventeen bajillion articles describing how to start a travel blog out there and I hesitated throwing my take into the mix for many years because of it.
 But after discovering the similarity of these articles, I couldn’t hold back.
 Because I’ve always been unconventional, and my blogging career path is no different.
 You don’t need to do what everyone else is doing — in fact, I recommend actively avoiding it.

 I’ve never joined Travel Blog Success and won’t tell you that you should; I think it’s expensive and unnecessary.
-I’ve had a strict no press trips or sponsored travel policy for three years and counting, preferring to make my blog a success so that I can just afford to go wherever I want, rather than traveling on someone else’s dime.
+I’ve had a strict no press trips or sponsored travel policy for five years and counting, preferring to instead make my blog a success so that I can simply afford to go wherever I want, rather than traveling on someone else’s dime and writing the content they want me to push to my readers.
 I write about how not to travel the world and don’t try to pretend to be a travel expert.
-I’ve never had a regular posting schedule.
-I’ve done everything differently and that’s what’s helped me to stand out from the crowd.
+I’ve done everything differently and that’s what’s helped me stand out from the crowd.

 Here’s how to start a travel blog: